The Number Box

 - Daily re-visiting of known skills gives the child the opportunity to speed up responses and to be aware of what it feels like to really know something confidently.

 - Notes should be kept of every session –progress needs to be shared with the child – ‘Now you know….’.

 - Keep notes very brief – they can be written while the child is organising the next set of materials.

-- Dated notes mean that progress over time is easy to access for report writing, review meetings, Ed Psych visits.
+- Dated notes mean that progress over time is easy to access for report writing, review meetings, external professional visits.

 - Consistent note writing enables any other TA or teacher to pick up the booklets and work instantly with the child.

 You have really captured our imagination and we are all filled with great enthusiasm for the Five Minute Box…being used with great effect!